 The rising-rate environment will have an enormous impact on the middle market.
 Buyers will be more selective and diligent in the companies they acquire, and available liquidity and deal flow will likely decline.
 Floating-rate debt issuers are especially vulnerable today—particularly those with heavy interest burdens, limited free cash flow, and near-term maturities.Brian Schofield, MD, Head of Capital Markets, G2 Capital Advisors

-The tightening monetary policy, declining GDP growth, and lower public and private valuations will see an impact on middle market companies in the coming months.
-With the concern of inflation, the economy slowing down and more, this is what we can except to see from the middle market:
+The tightening monetary policy, declining GDP growth, and lower public and private valuations will see an impact on middle-market companies in the coming months.
+With the concern of inflation, the economy slowing down and more, this is what we can expect to see from the middle market: